Frugal-Foods/Frugal-Foods-BE/README.md

 ```

 ## Get StoreItems
+Note: For the prototype data, Target has currently has 279 items available (pages 1-10 of items from their Products API).
+The Kroger stores have 50 items each (10 results from each keyword search of their Products API).
+The keywords for those searches were: "produce," "snack," "dairy," "frozen," and "deli".

 This endpoint requires a `search` parameter and a `userId` parameter.
 It returns all items that match the search parameter from stores that are associated with a specific User.
 ### Request
 ```ruby